shubhamdongriyal/mace-intermol/README.md

-# mace-intermol

-# ⚛️ Intermolecular Loss Extension for MACE
+# Intermolecular Loss Extension for MACE

 This repository contains modifications to `mace/modules/loss.py` for incorporating **intermolecular force loss** during training of MACE models.
-These changes are useful when modeling weak, non-covalent interactions (e.g., van der Waals) in molecular systems.

 ---

-## ✨ What's New?
+## What's New?

 Three key functions have been added/modified: